-- \$152 million initial capital cost includes \$33 million contingency - \$57 million underground mining capital (Year 8) - \$23 million sustaining and closure capital - \$1.713 billion total net revenue - Net Present Value (10%) discount rate of \$93 million pre-tax and \$48 million after-tax - Internal rate of return of 22.2% pre-tax and 16.7% after-tax - Payback period of 3.5 years pre-tax and 4.4 years after-tax - Undiscounted cash flow of \$327 million pre-tax and \$226 million after tax - Mine life: 14 years: 8 years open pit, 6 years underground to significant cost savings in capital and operating costs.
+- \$152 million initial capital cost includes \$33 million contingency - \$57 million underground mining capital (Year 8) - \$23 million sustaining and closure capital - \$1.713 billion total net revenue - Net Present Value (10%) discount rate of \$93 million pre-tax and \$48 million after-tax - Internal rate of return of 22.2% pre-tax and 16.7% after-tax - Payback period of 3.5 years pre-tax and 4.4 years after-tax - Undiscounted cash flow of \$327 million pre-tax and \$226 million after tax - Mine life: 14 years: 8 years open pit, 6 years underground

+The Mineral Processing Engineering Study from SNC-Lavalin (June 2015) along with the updated Foxtrot Mineral Resource (December 2015) was the basis of the PEA to ensure Search's proprietary metallurgy process would lead to significant cost savings in capital and operating costs.
 Search has been able to reduce the initial capital costs as a smaller, yet profitable, scale operation.
 The Foxtrot project supports low initial capital costs, a good IRR, a short payback period, and is scalable.
 A feature of the Foxtrot deposit geology allows Search to commence mining in mineralized material for early cash flow.
 The Processing Facility for this PEA would be located at the proposed Foxtrot mine site, however, further development in the District may determine that an alternative location may be more beneficial.
 The PEA outlines our current business model as Search continues to seek potential strategic and off take partners.